Skip to content ↓

 At the beginning of year 7 pupils' Mathematics ability is assessed using their Key Stage 2 SATS scores but also the quantitative area of the CATS 4 test.
 Any pupil who scores in the bottom 10% in the quantitative area of CATs 4 tests or has not achieved the age related standard at Key Stage 2 is tested for dyscalculia, using Dynamo Maths.
 The Mathematics LSA works closely with the Head of Mathematics to monitor the pupil’s progress and to clarify in which particular area of maths the student is struggling.

 The above pupils are invited to attend Maths Club, which is held three mornings a week during form time.
 The aim of Maths Club is for the maths LSA to better understand the nature of individual pupil’s difficulties, which enables the LSA to support the pupil more effectively in the classroom.
-The LSA works closely with the mathematics teacher who teaches these pupils.
+The LSA works closely alongside the mathematics teacher who offer a more personal approach to supporting the pupils who are most at risk of underachieving in their Maths studies.

 Homework Club